 The stained glass in the Divine Mercy Chapel in Belene transforms light into color and symbolism, creating a sacred atmosphere for prayer, reflection, and unity near the Danube River.

-The stained glass windows in the Divine Mercy Chapel in Belene are a defining visual and spiritual feature of this small but sacred space.
-Created to reflect the message of Divine Mercy, the windows turn natural light into radiant color, enveloping the chapel in an atmosphere of prayer and quiet reflection.
+Created to reflect the message of Divine Mercy, the stained-glass window transforms natural light into a radiant palette of colors that envelops the chapel in an atmosphere of prayer and quiet reflection.

-A central element is the stained glass image of Blessed Bishop Eugene Bosilkov, who was born in Belene and later martyred for his faith under the communist regime in 1952.
-His depiction honors his spiritual legacy and establishes a profound connection between the chapel and the town’s own history of Catholic witness and sacrifice.
+- Blessed Evgeni BosilkovAt the center is the image of Blessed Bishop Evgeni Bosilkov—born in Belene and martyred for his faith in 1952 under the communist regime.
+His presence in the stained glass honors his spiritual legacy and forges a deep link between the chapel and the history of Catholic witness and self-sacrifice in the city.

 Other Projects